Rand404/solid-octo-eureka/Constitution.md

 except in cases arising in the regional military and national security agencies.
-Nor shall any person be compelled in any criminal case to be a witness against themself, nor be deprived of life, liberty, or NS property, without the process of Confederacy law and conviction.\
+Nor shall any person be compelled in any criminal case to be a witness against themself, nor be deprived of life, liberty, or NS property, without the process of Confederate law and conviction.\
 **IV**.
 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have